 A Trustee has certain obligations and duties to manage the assets and act in the best interests of the beneficiaries.

 If you have young children an especially important part of making your Will is to nominate who your Executor and Trustee will be, that is, who will set up your child's trust fund and decide what the appropriate payments from the child's trust fund will be.
-You should consider the desirability of choosing a Trustee based on who you think would love, care for and raise your children if you couldn't.
+You should consider the desirability of choosing a Trustee based on who you think would love, care for and raise your children if you can't.

 If you have been appointed Executor or Trustee of a deceased Estate but are not sure what to do next, you can see one of our experienced Estate lawyers for immediate assistance and guidance.

-Joint Property Ownership And Survivorship Applications (ASP)
+Joint Property Ownership and Survivorship Applications (ASP)

 Assets registered as jointly owned with another person will pass under the laws of survivorship and not under your Will.